Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

 - To surface a

-Compliantdevice state, MDM enrollment and compliance policy evaluation (Intune) are necessary.
+Compliantdevice state, you also need MDM enrollment and compliance policy evaluation in Intune.

 - Operating system support and features